fabio-amadio/wb_humanoid_mpc/README.md

 ## Acknowledgements

-This repository is adapted from the original work of [Manuel Yves Galliker](https://github.com/manumerous): [`wb_humanoid_mpc`](https://github.com/manumerous/wb_humanoid_mpc).

-Special thanks to Manuel for the original implementation and for open-sourcing this line of work.
+Special thanks to [Manuel Yves Galliker](https://github.com/manumerous), author of the original [`wb_humanoid_mpc`](https://github.com/manumerous/wb_humanoid_mpc), for the foundational implementation and for open-sourcing this line of work.

 This project also builds on the work of many open-source contributors, in particular: